 Three core cancer Research Programs that bring investigators in cancer biology, therapeutics, and population science have been established.
 They are:

-Each of these groups meets every two weeks.
+Each of these Programs meets every two weeks.
 Their membership draws from Brown University, the Warren Alpert Medical School, the Brown School of Public Health, the Lifespan Cancer Institute, Rhode Island Hospital, The Miriam Hospital, Women & Infants Hospital, and the Providence VA Medical Center, among others.
 These research groups are intended to capture all cancer-relevant research within the university, academic medical center, and throughout the affiliated hospitals.

 In addition to identifying thematic areas, the group meetings facilitate members becoming familiar with research across their group as well as other groups.
 It's also expected that group members will collaborate and will generate intra-programmatic and inter-programmatic publications.
 This type of collaboration has been happening for years at this academic center and hospitals, and these groups will help enhance and expand these activities.